 You are an important member of your cat's healthcare team.
 You are instrumental in helping with the success of treatments and improved healthcare for your cat.

-For more information on declawing, declawing alternatives, and claw trimming, visit: www.catvets.com/declawalternatives
+For more information on declawing, declawing alternatives, scratching resources, and claw trimming, visit: www.catfriendly.com/scratching catvets.com | catfriendly.com

 We wish to thank Ceva Animal Health for sponsoring this document.